modolabs/Kurogo-Mobile-Web/doc/Guide/tour.rst

      application it will log them in.

 * *AccessControlList* - A class used by the authorization system to restrict access to modules based on user or group membership.
-This is especially useful for the :doc:`administration module <administration>`.
+This is especially useful for the :doc:`administration module <configuration>`.
 * *Session* - Handles the saving and restoration of user state.
 This is currently implemented using PHP session variables.
 * *User* - The base class for identifying logged in users